LittleHorse-Brother/XApi/introduction.md

 For each method call, you must use your email and API_KEY.Authentication to the API is done via HTTP Basic Auth.
 Provide your email as the basic auth username and API_KEY as the password.
 You must authenticate for API requests.

-Note:Comm100 recommends using OAuth authentication even though it supports the API_KEY type of authentication.
+<p id="authentication">Note:Comm100 recommends using OAuth authentication even though it supports the API_KEY type of authentication.</p>

 </div>
 <div>